RogerWzf/Module6_project/README.md

-# Module6 group project on Alternatvie splicing events identification and differentially exon usage analysis on Tertraspanins
+# Module6 group project on "Alternatvie Splicing events identification and differentially exon usage analysis on Tertraspanins"